An honest Harvey AI review for 2026: hype vs. reality

 An alternative: Introducing eesel AI

-Here’s how eesel AI tackles Harvey’s biggest drawbacks head-on:
+Here is how eesel AI tackles Harvey's biggest drawbacks head-on:

-Here’s a quick comparison of how the two platforms stack up:
+Here is a quick comparison of how the two platforms stack up:

 FeatureHarvey AIeesel AI

-Setup TimeWeeks or monthsMinutes
+Setup timeWeeks or monthsMinutes

-Pricing ModelHidden, custom quoteTransparent, tiered plans
+Pricing modelHidden, custom quoteTransparent, usage-based

-Free TrialNoYes (Free plan available)
+Free trialNoYes (free plan available)

-Self-Serve?No, demo requiredYes, fully self-serve
+Self-serve?No, demo requiredYes, fully self-serve

 This video provides a comprehensive Harvey AI review, exploring whether it can handle complex legal work.